 All students are required to pay in full all charges for tuition, fees, room and board or set up a payment plan by the beginning date of classes.
 Those students eligible to receive federal financial aid (Pell Grant, FSEOG Grant, student loans) and for whom the college has received all required documents for financial aid prior to August 1 will be required to pay only the difference between the amount awarded and the amount due by the beginning date of classes.
-Students that have not completed verification by August 1 must pay in full or sign up for a payment plan.
+Students that have not returned and/or completed required documents, including verification, by August 1 must pay in full or sign up for a payment plan.
 The college accepts all major credit cards including Visa, MasterCard, Discover, and American Express.
-A late processing fee of \$100 will be assessed if all enrollment paperwork is not completed by August 1.
+A late processing fee of \$100 will be assessed if all financial aid paperwork is not completed by August 1.

-Students without financial aid in place will be required to set up an online payment plan with a down payment of at least 25 percent or pay in full to be able to move into residence halls or attend classes.
+Students without financial aid in place will be required to set up an online payment plan or pay in full to be able to move into residence halls or attend classes.